Jacksonville Drug Possession Lawyers

 Understanding the Consequences of Drug Possession

 In drug possession cases, the prosecution must prove that you had actual or constructive possession of the drugs.
-Actual possession means that the drugs were found on your person, while constructive possession means that the drugs were found in an area under your control.
+Actual possession means the drugs were found on your person, while constructive possession means the drugs were found in an area under your control.
 Our skilled attorneys can evaluate the evidence against you and challenge the prosecutor's case.

 What Are the Penalties for Drug Possession in Florida?